 Re-Entry into the Certification Process

 AOA membership and certification fees must be current to maintain active board certification.
 Should your dues payment lapse or CME credits go unmaintained, the AOA may initiate the process of deactivating your board certification.
 You’ll have ample opportunity and notice to comply with any requirement deficiencies for maintaining your certification.

 Diplomates who hold a subspecialty certification must maintain their primary board certification.
 If you fail to maintain primary certification, the subspecialty certification will no longer be valid.
 To reinstate the primary certificate and the subspecialty certification, you’ll need to take and pass the primary board certification examination as well as the subspecialty examination.
 Primary board osteopathic continuous certification must be achieved prior to retaking the specialty exam.

 The AOCSMEC shall have the power to recommend to the AOA Board of Osteopathic Specialists the revocation of the subspecialty certification of any diplomate whose certificate was obtained by fraud or misrepresentation, who exploits the certificate, violates the AOA Code of Ethics, or is otherwise disqualified.

 If your certification was inactivated because you were dropped from AOA membership for nonpayment of dues, or nonpayment of the annual registration fee, reinstatement of your certificate will be automatic once you renew your AOA membership and/or pay the registration fee.
 Remedial requirements may be assessed by the specialty certifying board.

-If you want to reactive a lifetime, non-time-limited certification that was voluntarily inactivated at your request, you’ll need to comply with the requirements above, and gain approval from the American Osteopathic Conjoint Sports Medicine Examination Committee and the Bureau of Osteopathic Specialists.
+If you want to reactivate a lifetime, non-time-limited certification that was voluntarily inactivated at your request, you’ll need to comply with the requirements above, and gain approval from the American Osteopathic Conjoint Sports Medicine Examination Committee and the Bureau of Osteopathic Specialists.
 You’ll need to pay any back AOA membership dues up to a maximum period of two (2) years, as well as any back AOA recertification registration fees, up to a maximum period of two (2) years.
 Finally, if the specialty certifying board specifies other remedial requirements, you’ll need to meet them.